-49. Explain how community demands were used to identify the size and scope of project components and/or establish the appropriate service levels provided by the project.

-e.g. Drinking Water: For design of the water main the average per capita demand of 400 L/day/person was used to size the proposed main.
+- 49. Explain how community demands were used to identify the size and scope of project components and/or establish the appropriate service levels provided by the project. - e.g. Drinking Water: For design of the water main the average per capita demand of 400 L/day/person was used to size the proposed main. - 50.
+How will this project enable, support or preserve housing supply, including affordable housing? - e.g. The investment in infrastructure which increases the capacity of communities to support, enable and preserve housing growth - e.g. increase capacity for wastewater system to support neighborhood expansion of xxx new housing units, or a drinking water project which increases the treatment capacity of a water treatment plant to accommodate population increases.